mironsuarez/mironsuarez.github.io/essays/smart-questionss.md

 ## The Smart Question

 The smart question is a question that is clear, simple to udersatnad and gets straight to the point.
 In this question the user was asking how to delet a Git branch locally and remotely.
 They also went on to provide their failed attepts at deleting a remote branch.
-You can see the question here https://stackoverflow.com/questions/2003505/how-do-i-delete-a-git-branch-locally-and-remotely
+You can see the smart question [here](https://stackoverflow.com/questions/2003505/how-do-i-delete-a-git-branch-locally-and-remotely).

 <img width = "500px" src ="../img/smart1.png">